kevgo/prettifier/bot/README.md

   report a bug
 - comment `/prettifier help` to see a list of all available bot commands

+Debug tests in VSCode:

+- start VSCode from within the `bot` directory
+- open the test file to debug and set a breakpoint
+- choose <code type="debug-target">Current TS Mocha File</code> from the Debug menu

 ### Deployment

 1. create a new GitHub application